thaysom22/gitpod-full-template-dec2020/README.md

 * Update expression generation and evaluation to include expressions involving fractions
 * Add animation effects to displaying/hiding of elements on page to improve user experience and feedback
 * Implement time bonus component to scoreboard which rewards players for answering quickly
+* Add feature to welcome modal which allows user to select amount of time allowed per question

 ## 3.Technology Stack and Dependencies